AnubisLMS/Anubis/docs/design.md

 very powerful rolling update features.
 We can bring up a new version of the Anubis API, verify that this new version is healthy, then bring down the old version.
 All the while, there will be no degradation in availability.

-Of all the features of Kubernetes that Anubis leverages, none are quite as importaint as rolling updates.
+Of all the features of Kubernetes that Anubis leverages, none are quite as important as rolling updates.
 The Anubis API can be updated to a new version with _zero_ downtime.
 This means we can live patch the API with new versions, with little to no degradation in service.